flamelily-bluescsi/bluescsi/frontpanel.md

 Please visit the excellent documentation page here - [https://picoide.com/docs/front-panel/](https://picoide.com/docs/front-panel/){:target="_blank"} to see all the functionality of this board.

 Ultra Wide (68 pin and SCA 80 pin) has the SPI port built-in, so it doesn't need the Expander - just connect the Front Panel directly via the flex cable.
+If you connect this to the Non-Ultra V2 desktop BlueSCSI you will need a QWIIC cable.
 See more detailed info about the new ultra products [HERE.](https://bluescsi.com/ultra){:target="_blank"}

 * Latest PCB revision
 * Comes with short flex cable (7.5cm)